Dodgers vs. Red Sox Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Lance Lynn (9-9) to the mound for his 26th start this season.

-- He has started 25 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.

-- Lynn has pitched five or more innings in four straight games and will look to extend that streak.
+- Urias has pitched five or more innings in eight straight games and will look to extend that streak.

-- He has kept opponents from scoring an earned run in two straight appearances.
+- In 19 appearances this season, he has finished four without allowing an earned run.

 |Opponent